arcus/education_modules/citizen_science/citizen_science.md

 </div>

-Analyze an existing citizen science project
+### Consider an existing project: Motivating volunteers
----

 As you learn about new citizen science projects, read their recruitment materials and think about what kinds of motivation they're attempting to tap into to attract citizen scientists.